3 Common Mistakes You Won't Want to Make During Medicare Enrollment

 Mistake #3: Not Reviewing Your Annual Notice of Change

-This tip applies to those who are already enrolled in a Medicare Advantage plan, but we’re including it because not reviewing your Annual Notice of Change can negatively affect your coverage in the future.
+This tip applies to those who are already enrolled in a Medicare Advantage or Part D drug plan, but we’re including it because not reviewing your Annual Notice of Change can negatively affect your future coverage.

 The Annual Notice of Change (ANOC) is a document your insurance provider sends out in September every year to alert you to coverage changes taking place in the upcoming calendar year.